-The site was visited in May 2016 by E. Wapshott, accompanied by the client (Mr Beswetherick).
-A photographic and written record was made, and a historic visual impact assessment (HVIA) was undertaken for the adjacent Scheduled Ancient Monument, Binhamy Moated Site.
+The site was visited in November 2016 by Emily Wapshott.
+A photographic and written record was made of the garden and a Historic Visual Impact Assessment was undertaken for the potential development of the site for housing, as well as assessing the potential impact on the adjacent Scheduled Monument, Binhamy moated site.